Showing posts with label train depot. Show all posts

 Ava at the Coca-Cola Museum

-In the front of the museum sat a Coca-Cola drink machine with small glass bottles filled with Coke products you could purchase.
+In front of the museum sat a Coca-Cola drink machine with small glass bottles filled with Coke products you could purchase.

 Ava at the Interpretive Center